Genetic Demixing and Evolutionary Forces in the One-Dimensional Stepping Stone Model: Introduction

-In this paper, we first focus on the spatial segregation due to genetic drift and its effect on the dynamics of a one-dimensional population.
+In this paper, we first focus on the spatial segregation due to genetic drift and its effect on the dynamics of a linear one-dimensional population.
 We find that segregation of two neutral alleles has two stages.
 During the first stage, distinguishable domains emerge from the well-mixed population.
 During the second stage, domain boundaries diffuse and annihilate upon collision.
 As a result, some of the domains vanish whereas others grow.
-We show how our calculations might be used to extract the diffusion constant and the effective population size from experiments like those in~Ref.~\cite{HallatschekNelson:ExperimentalSegregation}, and discuss how well the model describes the behavior of microbes.
+We show how our calculations might be used to extract the diffusion constant and the effective population size from experiments like those in~\textcite{HallatschekNelson:ExperimentalSegregation}, and discuss how well the model describes the behavior of microbes.
 A \textit{detailed} comparison~(beyond the qualitative agreement we find with the main features) would require more extensive and precise experiments; we hope such experiments will be carried out in the future.
 The spatial segregation dramatically changes the effects of genetic drift and selection on the population compared to the predictions of well-mixed-population models.
 For the neutral model without mutation, we find that local diversity or ``heterozygosity'' decays as~$t^{-1/2}$, and the standard deviation of the global fraction of an allele grows subdiffusively as~$t^{1/4}$.
+The evolutionary dynamics during a radial expansion~(see Fig.~\ref{FCircularExperiment}) is studied as well.
+In this case, migration and genetic drift slowly weaken as the circumference grows.
+As the result, the domains boundaries eventually stop coalescing leading to a finite number of domains in the long time limit.
+We find that this final number of domains grows as a square root of the initial radius of the colony.
 We also study the dynamics in the presence of weak selection and find that it differs markedly from that of a well-mixed population.
 Because of the spatial segregation into domains, selection acts only near domain boundaries, which constitute only a small fraction of the population.
 Hence, extinction of a deleterious allele proceeds much more slowly in one-dimensional populations than in well-mixed populations.
 Unlike genetic drift and selection, the effects of mutation in the spatial model are essentially the same as in the well-mixed-population model, but the spatial model gives a more accurate description of the population and accounts for the spatial correlations.
+Finally, we discuss how one can estimate important model parameters by sampling and sequencing DNA from organisms in a natural population.
+The differences between spatial and nonspatial models used for genetic inference are highlighted.